Comprehensive Thoughts on AI

 Write down your how

 Regularly writing down both what I’m thinking and how I think about things has been the highest impact career tool I’ve learned to date (it’s up there with learning Vim).
 It helps me get ‘unstuck’ when I’m uncertain, understand my reactions to events, and teach and grow my colleagues.
 The what and how parts are distinctive, with how being the most important.
 I’ll explain this distinction using a common example of where I, and the folks I work with, get stuck: making a decision about something important.
+I’ll then explain why writing down how you think, and then deconstructing and improving that, is the key to rapid personal development.

 Read more →